 The School of Public Health is proud to support the following recognized organizations and these students' contributions to public health and health administration extracurricular activities and service to our community.

 The goal of TAMPHSA is to enhance the quality and scope of graduate education, and to encourage student participation in the activities and programs of the School of Public Health, the Texas A&M University Health Science Center and Texas A&M University.
 TAMPHSA shall promote communication between administration, system schools and the student body.
 The purpose of TAMPHSA is to serve as the voice of the student body of the School of Public Health from all campuses and its authority exercised through its constitution.
 TAMPHSA membership is automatic to all students at the school.

 Public Health Student Organization (PHSO)

 The PHSO is open to any undergraduate student at Texas A&M University.
-Students will learn more about public health, career opportunities, field trips and much more!
+Students will learn more about public health and career opportunities, and will also participate in field trips and much more.